GilOliveira/schemadotorg/docs/NOTES.md

 - text with summary and formatting
 - Date range
 - Repeating events (SmartDates)

-- How do we handle identifiers?
-  Identifiers need to in dedicated fields for performance.
-  Identifiers should have dedicated field via JSON:API.
-  Is it possible to collect/merge multiple identifiers into one field?

-  schema_identifier_irbnumber

 - How do we handle sub-values (i.e. body.summary)?
   - Token field?